-Prior to the intervention, we will collect baseline data in September 2020.
-The input dealer training will take place towards the end of 2020 such that the dealers can use the newly trained handling and storage practices on the seeds that are going to be purchased by farmers for the first agricultural season that begins in March 2021.
-At midline in July 2021, we expect input dealers to be more skilled and knowledgeable regarding seed handling and storage.
+Prior to the intervention, we will collect dealer baseline data in September/October 2020 and farmer baseline data in April 2021.
+The input dealer training will take place in May 2021, late enough so that dealers are not busy with selling for the first agricultural season but early enough so that dealers can use the newly trained handling and storage practices on the seeds they buy in June/July 2021, which are going to be purchased by farmers for the second agricultural season that begins in August 2021.
+At midline in January 2022, we expect input dealers to be more skilled and knowledgeable regarding seed handling and storage.
 Due to the better handling and storage, we expect seed quality to improve and hence, we expect farmers to have higher maize yields/revenues/profits and to perceive seed quality as higher and input dealers as better.
-We expect these positive experiences from the first agricultural season to lead to higher seed adoption and volume/value of input dealers' seed sales in the second agricultural season of 2021.
-We expect the increased adoption to result in even higher maize yields/revenues/profits for farmers after the second season.
-Those outcomes will be measured at end line in December 2021.
+We expect these positive experiences from the second agricultural season 2021 to lead to higher seed adoption and volume/value of input dealers' seed sales in the first agricultural season of 2022.
+We expect the increased adoption to result in even higher maize yields/revenues/profits for farmers after the first season.
+Those outcomes will be measured at end line in August 2021.
 The timeline is illustrated in Figure 7.